Electrobaryonic axion: hair of neutron stars: Elusive nature of the axion hair

 Using the mode ``10" as an example, one has $a(t, r) = R_{10}(t, r) \cos{\theta}$ and $\bm{\nabla} a(t, r) = \frac{\partial R_{10}}{\partial r}\,\cos{\theta}\,\hat{r} - \frac{R_{10}}{r}\,\sin{\theta}\,\hat{\theta}$.
 So, the $\bm{B}^{\rm axion}$ has nonzero components in both $\hat{r}$ and $\hat{\theta}$ directions, with the ratio different from the one of the initial dipole magnetic field.

 Note that, one has $\bm{\nabla} \cdot \bm{B}^{\rm axion} \neq 0$ and contains terms proportional to $\cos{\theta}$.
-Integrating over a large spherical surface, one has a zero magnetic flux, which means that there is no net magnetic monopole in the system.
+Integrating over a large spherical surface, one has a zero magnetic flux, meaning the system has no net magnetic monopole.
 The term in the Lagrangian proportional to $\mu\,\bm{\nabla} a \cdot \bm{B}$ can be thought as a ``ferromagnetism" of the axion hair responding to the external magnetic field~\cite{Son:2004tq,Son:2007ny}.
 Because of the external dipole magnetic field, the magnetization direction in the north pole is opposite to the one in the south pole, which leads to no overall magnetic flux.

 The ratio of the back-reacted magnetic field on the surface over the original NS dipole magnetic field is given by \beqa \dfrac{|\bm{B}^{\rm axion}|}{|\bm{B}^{\rm dipole}|} \approx \left(\frac{\kappa\,\mu_0}{f_a}\right)^2 ~, \eeqa which is suppressed for $\mu_0 \ll f_a$.